-- First Line of Defense: Corporate Treasury, which includes International Treasury team based in London and Portfolio Management Group based in New York, acts as front office which carries out day to day execution and management of BNY Mellon SA/NV's liquidity management activities.
+- First Line of Defense: Corporate Treasury, which includes International Treasury team based in London and Portfolio Management Group based in New York, acts as front office which carries out day to day execution and management of BNY Mellon SA/NV's liquidity management activities, balance sheet management, capital, collateral and interest rate risk management.
 BNY Mellon SA/NVs middle and back office teams also contribute the first line of defense. - Second Line of Defense: includes risk management function and compliance function, providing an independent oversight to the market and liquidity risks undertaken by BNY Mellon SA/NV. - Third Line of Defense: Internal audit function.